ultralytics/ultralytics/docs/en/datasets/pose/dog-pose.md

 ## Sample Images and Annotations

-Here are some examples of images from the Dog-Pose dataset, along with their corresponding annotations:
+Here are some examples of images from the Dog-pose dataset, along with their corresponding annotations:

 <img src="https://github.com/ultralytics/docs/releases/download/0/mosaiced-training-batch-2-dog-pose.avif" alt="Dataset sample image" width="800">

 - **Mosaiced Image**: This image demonstrates a training batch composed of mosaiced dataset images.
 Mosaicing is a technique used during training that combines multiple images into a single image to increase the variety of objects and scenes within each training batch.
 This helps improve the model's ability to generalize to different object sizes, aspect ratios, and contexts.

-The example showcases the variety and complexity of the images in the Dog-Pose dataset and the benefits of using mosaicing during the training process.
+The example showcases the variety and complexity of the images in the Dog-pose dataset and the benefits of using mosaicing during the training process.

 ## Citations and Acknowledgments

-If you use the Dog-Pose dataset in your research or development work, please cite the following paper:
+If you use the Dog-pose dataset in your research or development work, please cite the following paper:

 !!! quote ""